|"Casino Royale" (1967).|

-Films that start genres usually get a lot more respect than this one does.
+Films that start genres usually get a lot more respect than "Casino Royale" (1967.
 Modern science fiction films all flow from the original "The Day the Earth Stood Still," modern spy films from "Dr. No" or, really, from "North By Northwest," films about cheeky bands derive from "A Hard Day's Night," and so on.
 All revered, all loved, all fondly remembered.
 Then, you have "Casino Royale."
 What, you say?
 How dare I lump this forgotten film in with those classics?
 Well, "Casino Royale" absolutely belongs in that elite company.
-As the first modern farcical satire, it led directly to classic films such as "Blazing Saddles," "Airplane," "Caddyshack" and just about everything Leslie Nielsen has been in since 1980.
-And, if you can look past its quirky flaws, it holds up quite nicely beside any of those films.
+As the first modern farcical satire, it led directly to classic send-up films such as "Blazing Saddles," "Airplane," "Caddyshack" and just about everything Leslie Nielsen appeared in since 1980.
+And, if you can look past its quirky flaws, "Casino Royale" holds up quite nicely beside any of those films.

 Well, so far, so good.
 The balance of the film follows not only the Niven 007, but also a bunch of other British spies also known as 007 - because that has become the brand name for "top spy."
 And ultimately there are half a dozen or more James Bond 007s floating around, all slowly closing in on the source of all the problems being suffered by British Intelligence.
 And so the satire unfolds.